picketlink/picketlink-as-subsystem/README.md

-# PicketLink 2.5 Subsystem for JBoss Enterprise Application Platform #
+# PicketLink 2.5 Extension for JBoss Enterprise Application Platform #

-This project is an extension for the JBoss Application Server that enables PicketLink for deployments.
+This project is an extension for JBoss Enterprise Application Server that enables PicketLink for deployments.

 The extension provides a set of services and deployment behaviours for most of the PicketLink projects, such as: